-- Determining that the purpose of the travel is acceptable under the contract's terms and the expenses charged are reasonable. - Reviewing the original travel expense submissions and supporting documentation to verify employee's name, purpose of trip, travel start and end points, dates of departure and arrival, mode and class (if applicable) of transportation, compliance with contract terms for expenses or per diem rates, executive authorization, employee's receipt if paid in cash, or check number if paid by check.

-- Verifying that the travel expense accountings are accurately computed. - Verification that payments have been made by the contractor by selective examination of cancelled checks and/or receipts. - Tracing the charges to the general ledger and/or job cost ledgers. - Verifying conformance with the Comptroller's Directive #6 Travel, Meals, Lodging, and Miscellaneous Expenses.
+- a) Determining that the purpose of the travel is acceptable under the contract's terms and the expenses charged are reasonable. - b) Reviewing the original travel expense submissions and supporting documentation to verify employee's name, purpose of trip, travel start and end points, dates of departure and arrival, mode and class (if applicable) of transportation, compliance with contract terms for expenses or per diem rates, executive authorization, employee's receipt if paid in cash, or check number if paid by check. - c) Verifying that the travel expense accountings are accurately computed. - d) Verification that payments have been made by the contractor by selective examination of cancelled checks and/or receipts. - e) Tracing the charges to the general ledger and/or job cost ledgers. - f) Verifying conformance with Comptroller's Internal Control and Accountability Directive #6, Travel, Meals, Lodging and Miscellaneous Agency Expenses.